IvanHanloth/Easy-Send/README-en.md

 - Added user functions
 - Added QR code scanning function
-- Fixed the problem of background text data statistics error -Fixed the problem of background error reporting
+- Fixed the problem of background text data statistics error
+- Fixed the problem of background error reporting
 - Fixed the problem of error in modifying the extraction code length in the background
 - Fixed the issue where some functions cannot be turned off due to invalid background switch
 - Optimized error prompts